2025 Wyoming Cowboys football team

-The 2025 Wyoming Cowboys football team represents the University of Wyoming as a member of the Mountain West Conference (MW) during the 2025 NCAA Division I FBS football season.
-Led by second-year head coach Jay Sawvel, the Cowboys play home games on campus, at War Memorial Stadium in Laramie, Wyoming.
+The 2025 Wyoming Cowboys football team represented the University of Wyoming as a member of the Mountain West Conference (MW) during the 2025 NCAA Division I FBS football season.
+Led by second-year head coach Jay Sawvel, the Cowboys played home games on campus, at War Memorial Stadium in Laramie, Wyoming.

+The Wyoming Cowboys drew an average home attendance of 23,433, the highest of all American football teams from Wyoming.